Archive for the 'fiction' Category

 Storytelling allows for the creation of communal meaning; but by what cognitive means is that accomplished?
 In as much as Crowley’s novel is a meditation on this question, he seems to argue that the means is through perception.
 For instance, the young Rush is being counseled by Painted Red while they are both in a heightened state of consciousness thanks to the use of a “rose-colored substance” dabbed on the lips:

 What I did notice was that Painted Red’s questions, and then my answers, began to take on bodies somehow.
 When she talked about something, it wasn’t only being talked about but called into being.
 When she asked about my mother, my mother was there, or I was with her, on the roofs where the beehives are, and she was telling me to put my ear against the hive and hear the low constant murmur of the wintering bees inside.
 When Painted Red asked my about my dreams, I seemed to dream them all over again, to fly again and cry out in terror and vertigo when I fell.
 I never stopped knowing that Painted Red was beside me talking, or that I was answering; but — it was the rose-colored stuff that did, of course, but I wasn’t aware even of that — though I knew that I hadn’t left her side and that her hand was still on mine, still I went journeying up and down my life.
 (359; references, unfortunately, to an oddball 3-in-1 edition.)
-Continue Reading »
+Read the rest of this entry »

-• Share/Save/Bookmark
+• Share/Bookmark

 Filter House by Nisi Shawl